tgrozenski/SunriseAlarm/infrastructure/plan.md

 - [ ✓ ] Enable Firebase on GCP project ( resource)
 - [ ✓ ] Create Firebase Android app ( resource)
 - [ ✓ ] Use your app's package name:
-- [ ] Extract for your Android project (Coming back to this, want to complete all other infrastructre code first)
+- [ ] Extract for your Android project (Coming back to this)

 ### 2.3 Service Account for FCM Access
-- [ ] Create dedicated service account for Lambda to use
+- [ ✓ ] Create dedicated service account for Lambda to use
-- [ ] Assign  or minimal FCM permissions
+- [ ✓ ] Assign  or minimal FCM permissions
-- [ ] Generate service account key ( resource)
+- [ ✓ ] Generate service account key ( resource)

 ### 2.4 Outputs
-- [ ] Output Firebase project ID
+- [ ✓ ] Output Firebase project ID
-- [ ] Output service account email
+- [ ✓ ] Output service account email
-- [ ] Output service account key (sensitive, for Phase 3)
+- [ ✓ ] Output service account key (sensitive, for Phase 3)
-- [ ] Output download instructions for
+- [ ✓ ] Automate copying of google-services.json into application directory

 ---

 ## Phase 3: Cross-Cloud Integration

 ### 3.1 Automatic Key Injection
-- [ ] Use secrets manager to store GCP service account key
+- [ ✓ ] Use secrets manager to store GCP service account key
-- [ ] Reference the key output from GCP module as the secret value
+- [ ✓ ] Reference the key output from GCP module as the secret value (This will be in the lambda code)
 - [ ] Ensure dependency ordering (GCP resources created before AWS secret version)

 ### 3.2 Verification